Payment gateway modules allow you to accept payments of many types directly within WHMCS.

 Setting Up Gateway Modules

-Payment gateways can be configured in Setup > Payment Gateways.
-Each gateway has their own specific API requirements in order to process transactions so they will vary from gateway to gateway.
-However, all gateways have 3 core options:
+Each gateway has its own specific API requirements in order to process transactions, which vary from gateway to gateway.
+However, all gateways have three core options:

-- Visible Name — The name that is used for this gateway throughout the system and to clients (eg. gateway can be Authorize.net, visible name might be Credit Card)
+- Visible Name — The gateway's name throughout the system and to clients (for example, an Authorize.net gateway could use the visible name Credit Card).

 Supported Gateway Modules

-Any gateways showing in blue below indicates further information relating to the setup & use of that gateway is available by clicking on the name.
+Any gateways showing in blue below indicate that further information relating to the setup and use of that gateway is available by clicking on the name.

 Third Party Gateways